cwi-swat/recaf/README.md

 Our paper _Recaf: Java Dialects as Libraries_ will be presented at the _15th International Conference on Generative Programming: Concepts & Experience_ ([GPCE'16](http://conf.researchr.org/home/gpce-2016)) in Amsterdam (preprint to be available soon).

+### What is Recaf?

 _Recaf_ is an open-source framework for authoring extensions (_dialects_) as libraries for Java.
-You can redefine every major syntactic element of the language, add new ones and create your own flavor of Java that matches your needs.
-It can be used to give syntactic support to libraries, to generate code, to instrument code and experiment with ideas that involve the manipulation of the semantics of Java programs.
+You can redefine every major syntactic element of the language, either add new ones or create your own flavor of Java that matches your needs.
+It can be used to give syntactic support to libraries, to generate code and to instrument code.
+Last but not least you can experiment with the design and implementation of Java extensions using Java code.

-The key point is that Recaf transforms code at compile time, applying a predefined set of rewrite rules (no need to hack around it).
+The key point is that Recaf transforms code at compile time, applying a predefined set of rewrite rules (no need to hack around it or even to know anything about it).
 The user does not get involved with parsers, language workbenchs and compilers.

 ### Getting Started